Get your free photography lesson plan

 1. Surface

-A good reflector should work just like a mirror, the surface should be smooth and reflects everything equally.
-They should also be shiny like aluminum foil.
+A good reflector should work just like a mirror.
+Its surface should be smooth and reflect everything equally.
+It should also be shiny, like aluminum foil.

-The reflector needs to bounce back light waves at the same angle as it hits the reflector.
-Rough and opaque surfaces will most likely have bad abilities at reflecting light since it scatters the light everywhere.
+The reflector must bounce back light waves at the same angle as it hits the reflector.
+Rough and opaque surfaces will most likely have bad abilities at reflecting light since they scatter the light everywhere.

 2. Price

-A good reflector should also be affordable, easy to use, and allows you to easily modify incoming light in a flattering way.
+A good reflector should also be affordable, easy to use, and allow you to modify incoming light in a flattering way easily.

 The material of a reflector should be lightweight while also being flexible, making it easy to collapse and carry around.